 At just under one mile from the start, Teutonia Peak Trail makes a sharp bend to the right, passing a spur trail on the left to Teutonia Mine.
 Just past this unmarked junction, Teutonia Peak Trail leaves the jeep, heading up a single track trail to Teutonia Peak.
 This junction is marked, but the route to Teutonia Mine is less clear.

-At the spot where Teutonia Peak Trail makes the sharp bend to the right, there is a jeep trail breaking off to the left toward the mine.
-The old road is wide, but there is no marker indicating that this is the route to the mine.
+At the spot where Teutonia Peak Trail makes the sharp bend to the right, a jeep trail breaks off to the left toward the mine.
+The old road is wide, but no markers indicate that this is the route to the mine.
 If you turn left here, you will pass the small wooden ruins of what looks like a collapsed shed, before arriving at a trio of ruins a quarter mile from Teutonia Peak Trail.
 On the north side of the jeep trail you will spot the large wooden ruins of a collapsed structure.
-Just off the south side of the road across from these ruins, there is a large mine shaft dropping into the earth that is covered by an iron grate.
-Straight ahead between the two there is a fenced-off mine shaft.
+Just off the south side of the road across from these ruins, is a large mine shaft dropping into the earth that is covered by an iron grate.
+Straight ahead, between the two, is a fenced-off mine shaft.
 While this shaft is not covered in a grate, be safe and stay behind the fence.

 The history of Teutonia Mine is described by the sign at the trailhead: